 “Natural gas liquids” or “NGLs” means those hydrocarbons in natural gas that are separated from the gas as liquids through the process of absorption, condensation, adsorption, or other methods.
 Natural gas liquids can be classified according to their vapor pressures as low (condensate), intermediate (natural gasoline), and high (liquefied petroleum gas) vapor pressure.
 Generally, such liquids consist of ethane, propane, butanes, pentanes, and higher molecular weight hydrocarbons.
 Bulk NGLs refers to mixtures of NGLs that are sold or delivered as undifferentiated product from natural gas processing plants.

-“Natural gas liquid fractionator” means an installation that fractionates natural gas liquids (NGLs) into their constituent liquid products (ethane, propane, normal butane, isobutene or pentanes plus) for supply to downstream facilities.
+“Natural gas liquid fractionator” means an installation that fractionates natural gas liquids (NGLs) or their biomass-derived equivalents into their constituent liquid products (ethane, propane, normal butane, isobutene or pentanes plus) for supply to downstream facilities.

-“Natural gas supplier” means, for the purposes of this article, the local distribution company or interstate pipeline that owns or operates the distribution pipelines that physically deliver natural gas to end users.
+“Natural gas supplier” means, for the purposes of this article, the local distribution company, intrastate pipeline, or interstate pipeline that owns or operates the distribution pipelines that physically deliver natural gas to end users.
+“Natural gas supplier” also means the entity that sells or delivers fossil or biomass-derived liquefied or compressed natural gas to end users.

 “Natural gasoline” means a mixture of liquid hydrocarbons (mostly pentanes and heavier hydrocarbons) extracted from natural gas.
 It includes isopentane.
 Natural gasoline is a natural gas liquid of intermediate vapor pressure.